Trade-EC/gh-copilot-demo/README.md

 To run the application, follow these steps:

-1. Install the dependencies with `npm install`.
+1. Install the dependencies with `yarn install`.
 2. Compile the TypeScript code with `tsc`.
 3. Run the application with `node dist/index.js`.

+## How to Test

+To test the TODO list application, you can follow these steps:

+1. Open a terminal and navigate to the project directory.
+2. Run the command `yarn test` to execute the test suite.
+3. Observe the test results and ensure that all tests pass.

 ## Note